Brian Anderson Player Props: Brewers vs. Mariners

 Brian Anderson At The Plate

-- Anderson has three doubles, three home runs and eight walks while hitting .269.
+- Anderson has an OPS of .882, fueled by an OBP of .373 and a team-best slugging percentage of .509 this season.

-- Among the qualified hitters in MLB action, he ranks 82nd in batting average, 85th in on-base percentage, and 50th in slugging.
+- Among the qualified batters in baseball, he ranks 53rd in batting average, 62nd in on-base percentage, and 49th in slugging.

-- Anderson has picked up a hit in 62.5% of his 16 games this year, with at least two hits in 18.8% of them.
+- In 64.7% of his 17 games this season, Anderson has picked up at least one hit.
+He's also had four multi-hit games.

-- In 37.5% of his games this year, Anderson has had at least one RBI.
-He's picked up more than one in 18.8% and driven in three or more of his team's runs in two contests.
+- In seven games this season (41.2%), Anderson has picked up an RBI, and in three of those games (17.6%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.